Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables

-For the $L=2$ case, the mean value parameters $\vec{w}$ (Eqns.\,\ref{mean_value_parameters} and \ref{phi_function}) will be denoted by $w_1=\bar{W}$ and $w_2=\bar{V}$.
-The notation serves for gaining some intuition because, e.g., for Gaussian or Gamma distributions, $\bar{W}$ can be thought of as the parameter of the mean, and $\bar{V}$ as the parameter of the variance (or of the second moment).
-We require parameters $\bar{W}$ and $\bar{V}$ for each observable, and they will depend on the latents $\sVec$ and two $D \times H$ matrices $W$ and $V$.
-Fig. \ref{fig_Network} then illustrates the structure of the proposed model.
-Using the function $\vec{\Phi}(\vec{w})$ of (\ref{phi_function}) we now define the link from latents to observables as follows:
+For the generative model presented above, we will for each observable $y_d$ parameterize the distribution \eqref{modelEq2} in terms of the mean value parameters $\vec{w}=(w_1,w_2)^{\mathrm{T}}$ (Eqn.~\ref{mean_value_parameters}).
+For this purpose and for the $L=2$ case, let $w_1=\bar{W}_d$ and $w_2=\bar{V}_d$ for each $d$, where $\bar{W}_d$ and $\bar{V}_d$ are functions depending on the latents $\sVec$ and \textit{two} matrices $W$ and $V$ with $D \times H$ entries.
+Linear and non-linear combination of latents to determine the observable distributions will be possible through different choices for the functions $\bar{W}_d$ and $\bar{V}_d$ (see below).
+The notation using $L=2$ serves for gaining some intuition as (e.g., for Gaussian or Gamma) $\bar{W}_d$ may denote the distribution mean of observable $y_d$ and $\bar{V}_d$ the distribution variance (or the second moment of the distribution).
+Figure~\ref{fig_Network} illustrates the structure of the proposed model where, in the case of $L = 2$, two matrices connect the latents to the observables.
+Now, using the function $\vec{\Phi}(\vec{w})$ given by (\ref{phi_function}), we define the link from latents to observables as follows: